samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

 This magical eye replaces a real one that was lost or removed.
 While the *Ersatz Eye* is embedded in your eye socket, you can see through the tiny orb as though it were your natural eye.
-You can insert or remove the *Ersatz Eye* as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, and it can’t be removed against your will while you are alive.
+You can insert or remove the *Ersatz Eye* as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, and it can't be removed against your will while you are alive.

 ### [Eversmoking Bottle](/magic-items/9228602-eversmoking-bottle)